kier-johns/project-3/README.md

 # Outside Research

 When it comes to a person's mental well being, proper support is necessary.
 Unfortunately, educators are a mass population of people who are typically not provided with the proper support.
 With the rise of Covid 19 in early 2020, there was a spotlight placed on the fact that the majority of school districts in the US do not supply any form of insurance to their educators.
-This is a fact that I can attest to personally; every school that I have worked for has not supplied insurance to any of their staff members.
+This is again a fact that I can attest to personally; every school that I have worked for has not supplied insurance to any of their staff members.
 According to Sterling Price, I am in good company.
 [Sterling Price](https://www.valuepenguin.com/teacher-benefit-study#rate), the senior research analyst at ValuePenguin, notes a key finding that nearly half a million teachers in our country are uninsured.
 This leaves educational professionals to pay for health services (mental or physical) out of their own pocket, on a already minimal salary.
 [Mira](https://www.talktomira.com/post/how-much-does-therapy-cost-without-health-insurance-in-2021), a modern benefits provider, states that in 2023 "on average, a therapy session costs between \\$138 - \\$300 for an hour-long session for those who do not have health insurance."
 Therefore, a session per week could end up costing an educator $1200/month.
-This is an expense that most educators simply cannot afford, and hence deters them from seeking professional mental health.
+This is an expense that most educators simply cannot afford, and hence deters them from seeking professional mental health help.

-Bellow are some teacher burnout statistics (provided by [ThinkImpact](https://www.thinkimpact.com/teacher-burnout-statistics/#:~:text=New%20teachers%20are%20leaving%20their,in%20other%20countries%20are%20quitting.))that I found intriguing and alarming:
+Bellow are some teacher burnout statistics (provided by [ThinkImpact](https://www.thinkimpact.com/teacher-burnout-statistics/#:~:text=New%20teachers%20are%20leaving%20their,in%20other%20countries%20are%20quitting.)) that I found intriguing and alarming:

 - A survey showed that 51% of teachers fear for their mental and physical health when teaching.